Amit Chaudhuri

+In January 2018, Chaudhuri began writing a series for The Paris Review titled The Moment.
+He also wrote an occasional column, "Telling Tales", for The Telegraph.

+Personal life

 Amit Chaudhuri was born in Calcutta (renamed Kolkata) in 1962 and grew up in Bombay (renamed Mumbai).
-His father was the first Indian CEO of Britannia Industries Limited.
-His mother, Bijoya Chaudhuri, was a highly acclaimed singer of Rabindra Sangeet, Nazrulgeeti, Atul Prasad and Hindi bhajans.
-He was a student at the Cathedral and John Connon School, Bombay.
 He took his first degree in English literature from University College London, and wrote his doctoral dissertation on D. H. Lawrence's poetry at Balliol College, Oxford.

 He is married to Rosinka Chaudhuri, Professor of Cultural Studies and Director of the Centre for Studies in Social Sciences, Calcutta (CSSSC).
-They have one daughter.

-Chaudhuri began writing a series for The Paris Review titled The Moment from January 2018.
-He also wrote an occasional column, 'Telling Tales', for The Telegraph.